swaptacular/swpt_debtors/README.md

 # For example: "0.1.#", "1.#", or "#".
 PROTOCOL_BROKER_QUEUE_ROUTING_KEY=#

-# The number of seconds to wait between two sequential flushes
-# (default 2).
-All outgoing Swaptacular Messaging Protocol messages
+# All outgoing Swaptacular Messaging Protocol messages are first
-# are first recorded in the PostgreSQL database, and then are
+# recorded in the PostgreSQL database, and then are "fulshed" to
-# "fulshed" to the RabbitMQ message broker.
-The specal value "stop"
+# the RabbitMQ message broker.
+The specified number of
-# disables collective message flushing althogether.
-FLUSH_ALL_WAIT=1.5
+# processes ("$FLUSH_PROCESSES") will be spawned to flush
+# messages (default 1).
+Note that FLUSH_PROCESSES can be set to
+# 0, in which case, the container will not flush any messages.
+# The "$FLUSH_PERIOD" value specifies the number of seconds to
+# wait between two sequential flushes (default 2).
+FLUSH_PROCESSES=2
+FLUSH_PERIOD=1.5

 # Set this to "true" after splitting a parent database shard into
 # two children shards.
 You may set this back to "false", once all